MaibornWolff/SecObserve/README.md

 Please note that this project is released with a [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Contributing

+Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get involved in the project.

 ## License

 SecObserve is licensed under the [3-Clause BSD License](LICENSE.txt)